SEMTA-Group/safe-syn-fidelity/README.md

 # safe-syn-fidelity
 safety-aware fidelity calibration of synthetic data generators

+### Licensing

+#### Code
+The source code in this repository is distributed under the Apache License 2.0.
+See the [LICENSE](./LICENSE) file for the full license text.

+#### Data
+The KITTI data included in this repository is subject to its original license terms.
+The KITTI dataset is used in accordance with its license, and details can be found in the [DATA_LICENSE.txt](./DATA_LICENSE.txt) file.
+Users are responsible for adhering to the KITTI license terms when using this data.

 ### Limitations

 The image generation process by ChatGPT4.0 + DALLE requires further fine-tuning; when comparing the image pairs in DALLE and in KITTI, one can still feel the strong difference.
 However, currently this is not done.